Types of latex mattress – graphite, synthetic and natural

 We know that natural latex is the premium product with the highest value, so it would follow that any natural latex would market itself as ‘natural’.
 We don’t know what blend Innergetic latex is but would hazard a guess it is not 100% natural.
 We will leave the rest up to you to decide!

 This title again is very misleading.
 100% Latex does not mean its 100% Natural.
 In fact, it can mean the opposite 100% synthetic.
 You need to know the blend for the percentage value to have any meaning.
-100% Latex is like arguing a bar of gold is 100% gold, you need to know the carat and rating as well!
+Don’t be fooled!

 100% Dunlopillo latex